 State and Federal Jurisdiction

-Most states have their own laws relating to rioting.
+Most states have their own laws relating to rioting (whether it's participating in a riot or inciting to riot).
 A person who has been charged and convicted or acquitted under state law cannot be prosecuted for the same acts under federal laws.
 State laws apply to anyone present in the state for the commission of the criminal act.
 Federal laws are somewhat more limited.

 Federal jurisdiction in rioting cases arises when the rioter engaged in the prohibited act and traveled between states or countries to do so, or used interstate or foreign commerce such as mail, telephone, radio, or television to communicate or broadcast prior to their overt acts.
 Activities involving federal lands are considered to be per-se interstate matters.